Olivier96/heppy/README.md

 The ttbar project was started by Nicolò Foppiani: https://github.com/nfoppiani/heppy

+My thesis with the full analysis can be found at: http://web.iihe.ac.be/publications.php

 The general structure of the project is as follows:
 Modules are created in the analzers/ directory, then called in various sequences in the sequences/ directory.